Provoke (magazine): Disbandment

 Towards the end of the publication, doubts began to arise among members whether the magazine achieved its original purpose.
 While Taki remained faithful to the initial vision of the magazine, Nakahira was beginning to question whether the abstraction of their methods was having concrete effects on the external world.
 As a result, Nakahira left the group to pursue work that was more direct and measurable in external influence.
-Nakahira would then publish an essay titled in Japanese “Naze shokubutsu zukan ka?”
+Nakahira would then publish an essay titled Naze shokubutsu zukan ka?
 (Why an illustrated botanical dictionary?), describing his previous efforts with Provoke as not neutral enough.

 The individual works of Moriyama and Taki that came afterwards still followed much of original style and purpose of Provoke.
-Along with other contemporaries, these photographers would go on to be known as the “Era of Provoke”.
+Along with other contemporaries, these photographers would go on to be known as the "Era of Provoke".
 Subsequent works by members of Provoke arguably are continuations of the ideologies that the magazine sought to spread.
-Works including Nakahira's “For a Language to Come”, Moriyama's "Bye Bye Photography", and Takashi's "Toshi-e Towards a City".
+Works included Nakahira's Kitarubeki kotoba no tame ni (For a Language to Come), Moriyama's Shashin yo sayōnara (Bye Bye Photography), and Takashi's Toshi-e (Towards a City).

 Academic research

-The first substantial academic investigation into Provoke is Chapter 3 of Fabienne Adler's 2009 Ph.D. thesis "First, Abandon the World of Seeming Certainty: Theory and Practice of the 'Camera-Generated Image' in Nineteen-Sixties Japan" (Stanford University).
-In 2010 a journal article on Daidō Moriyama contextualized that photographer's photographic experimentation of the late 1960s and early 1970s in relation to his contributions to Provoke.
+An early academic investigation into Provoke is Chapter 3 of Fabienne Adler's 2009 Ph.D. thesis "First, Abandon the World of Seeming Certainty: Theory and Practice of the 'Camera-Generated Image' in Nineteen-Sixties Japan" (Stanford University).
+In 2010 a journal article on Daidō Moriyama put his photographic experimentation of the late 1960s and early 1970s in the context of his contributions to Provoke.
 Yuko Fujii's 2012 Ph.D. thesis on Provoke was entitled "Photography As Process: A Study of the Japanese Photography Journal Provoke" (City University of New York).
 Matthew Witkovsky's chapter "Provoke: Photography Up For Discussion" in the 2016 exhibition catalogue Provoke: Between Protest and Performance contains new research.
 An article from 2016 by Gyewon Kim proposes that Provoke used paper as a metaphor for the city, thereby critiquing the Japanese state's imposition of homogeneous urban planning and design.
 A lengthy 2017 article in the journal History of Photography by Philip Charrier argues that Provoke was highly theoretical in orientation.
 It shows that under the leadership of Taki and Nakahira, and inspired by the early writings on photography by Roland Barthes, the collective set out to create photographic imagery that could escape language and code.